fastly/terraform-provider-fastly/website/docs/r/service_dictionary_items_v1.html.markdown

 Provides a map of Fastly dictionary items that can be applied to a service.

-This resource will populate a dictionary with the items and it will track their state going forward.
+This resource will populate a dictionary with the items and will track their state.
 Additional dictionary items can be added through the Fastly API or UI, but will be removed from Fastly if Terraform detects a difference in the remote state.

 The Fastly API or UI can also be used to modify the items that are managed through Terraform.
 In this case the default behaviour of the